tdryer/feeder/API.md

   - 200 Success
   - 401 Unauthorized: if user credentials are bad
-  - 403 Forbidden: if the user does not have permission to access this feed
-  - 404 Not Found: if the feed/item does not exist
+  - 404 Not Found: if an entry does not exist

 ---